aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

+The default set up for the user pool is configured such that only administrators will be allowed
+to create users.
+Features such as Multi-factor authentication (MFAs) and Lambda Triggers are not
+configured by default.

 ### Sign Up

 Users can either be signed up by the app's administrators or can sign themselves up.
 Once a user has signed up, their